MLeidel/Desktop-Weather-Panel/README.md

 The panel has a caption you use to position it onto your screen.

-The "Toggle Exit" option in the context menu toggles the caption
+The "Toggle Exit" option in the context menu toggles the
-for a cleaner look.
+application's caption per execution.

 Python3 Modules
 ```python